robertlandreaux/weather-forecast/README.md

 `bin/rails data:migrate`
 to run the data PopulateLocations data migration in db/data/.

 Those sample locations from the PopulateLocations data migration do not have latitude, longitude, and time_zone set.
-You can run `bin/rails runner lib/scripts/set_missing_nws_attributes.rb` to set those attributes.
+You can run `Scripts::GeocodeLocations.new.run` in the Rails console to set those attributes.

+To fetch forecasts for all locations, you can run `Forecasts::FetchForecastsJob.perform_async` in the Rails console.